 Alice Weidel resolves the paradox of being a chairwoman of the queer-hostile AfD by distinguishing between ‘homosexual’ and ‘queer’.
 Divisions are also opening up within the queer community.

-Moving Stories: LGBTQI Ukrainian Refugees
+Moving Stories: LGBTQIA+ Ukrainian Refugees

 Published on Oko.press